fouric/cl-fouric/README.md

 * udefun : augmented defun that allows you to run code when the given function is called after getting recompiled - useful for interactive development

+* on-global-update : stores the last value of a global variable in its symbol-plist, and when that variable changes, runs the provided code - similar to udefun for globals

 # undocumented things:

 * read-file